Prospective Graduate Students

 Specifically, applicants with the following interests may be good fits with our lab:

-• Implementing evidence-based psychotherapies in community mental health settings
+• Implementation of evidence-based treatments in community mental health settings

 I am especially interested in recruiting applicants with experience in some or all of the following areas (however, none is required of applicants):